 for the purpose of using it in lawful defence at the business premises in circumstances that the person has reasonable grounds to apprehend may arise.

+[Section 8 amended by No. 34 of 2009 s.
+9.]

 9. Sections 25 and 31 of The Criminal Code not affected

 Sections 7(3) and 8(1) do not affect the operation of sections 25 and 31 of The Criminal Code.